-Field Description Client Secret Enter the password to connect to Configuration Hub.
-The value that you enter can contain: • Must contain at least eight characters. • All English alphanumeric characters (ABCDEFGHIJKLMNOPQRSTUVXYZ abcdefghijklmnopqrstuvwxyz_0123456789) • The following special characters: ><:~!@#\$%^&?
-Re-enter Secret Re-enter the password to connect to Configuration Hub.
+Field Description

+VXYZ abcdefghijklmnopqrstuvwxyz

+0123456789)

+The following special characters: ><:~!

+@#\$%^&?

+Re-enter Secret Re-enter the password to connect to Configura-

+tion Hub.

 - 13. Alternatively, if you want to use an existing Configuration Hub: - a.
 Select the Use External Configuration Hub check box.
 This check box is disabled if an existing Configuration Hub is detected.